celestiaorg/docs/docs/developers/blobstream-contracts.md

 Example minimal Solidity contract that calls the Blobstream contract to check that data has been posted to Celestia.

+Note that the minimum Solidity compiler version for using the Blobstream contracts is `0.8.19`.

 ```solidity
 // SPDX-License-Identifier: Apache-2.0
 pragma solidity ^0.8.19;